joestump/reader/README.md

 ## ⭐️ Features

+- 🔗 Supports any URL
+- 😎 Easy on both human and LLM eyes
 - 🔖 Bookmarklet for one-click sanization
 - 🔌 API to programmatically access reader mode content
 - ☀️Light and 🌙Dark themes